julien-arino/3MC-2023-12-Arba-Minch/index.md

 ## A short course on Mathematical Epidemiology

-These are the slides and some code for a course taught during the Workshop on "Mathematical Modelling and Bio-informatics of infectious diseases", held at UKZN (Durban) in September 2023.
+These are the slides and some code for a course taught during the 3MC workshop on Bioinformatics and Mathematical Modelling, held at Arba Minch University in December 2023.

-On the [GitHub version](https://github.com/julien-arino/2023-09-Durban-course/) of the page, you have access to all the files.
+On the [GitHub version](https://github.com/julien-arino/3MC-2023-12-Arba-Minch/) of the page, you have access to all the files.
 You can also download the entire repository by clicking the buttons on the left.
 (You can also of course clone this repo, but you will need to do that from the GitHub version of the site.)

 Feel free to use the material in these slides or in the folders.
 If you find this useful, I will be happy to know.